Developed in collaboration with

 Health coaching is a collaborative approach to care that informs, engages, and activates patients to take a prominent role in managing their health.
 By bridging the gap between the physician and patient, health coaches can help practices improve patient engagement in their care, leading to healthier patients with better outcomes.

 Anyone on your care team, including nurses, medical assistants, or even a care coordinator without clinical training, can be an effective coach.

 Health coaching helps patients build skills they need to take charge of their own health and provides a support system for the teachings to have a lasting impact.

-Improved outcomes are a bonus for both the patient and provider.
+Improved outcomes are a bonus for both the patient and clinician.

 Physicians can rest assured that their recommendations are being communicated in a way that patients can understand and follow.
 Engaged and motivated patients have better outcomes.

 Goldman ML, Ghorob A, Hessler D, Yamamoto R, Thom DH, Bodenheimer T. Are low-income peer health coaches able to master and utilize evidence-based coaching?
 Ann Fam Med.
 2015;13 Suppl 1(Suppl 1):S36-S41. doi:10.1370/afm.1756